 That is what unroped climbing is and should be for experts only since you are taking the safety net of the rope away.

-Bouldering can be a fun option if you don’t have time to get a good climb in or you just want to practice different types of holds and maneuvers.
+Bouldering can be a fun option if you don’t have time to get a good climb or practice different types of holds and maneuvers.
 It can also be good for beginners to get comfortable on the side of a rock.

 Free Solo Climbing